stemoutreach/PathfinderBot/Tech_Reference/Mecanum_Wheels.md

 ## What Are Mecanum Wheels?

-Mecanum wheels are a type of omnidirectional wheel consisting of rollers mounted at a 45-degree angle around the wheel's circumference.
+Mecanum wheels (also called Swedish or Ilon wheels) are a type of omnidirectional wheel consisting of rollers mounted at a 45-degree angle around the wheel's circumference.
 Each wheel’s roller orientation allows the robot to generate movement in any direction by varying the speed and direction of each wheel independently.

 ### Key Features:
 * **Omnidirectional Movement**: Move in all directions without turning.
 * **Agile Navigation**: Excellent for robotics challenges and tight spaces.
 * **Independent Wheel Control**: Requires coordinated motor control for precise behavior.